marcinofulus/iCSEbook1/iCSE4school/source/Final_z03_AcEff_AO_EN.rst

 .. end of output

+Controlling the frequency of second wave.
+One can onserve the dependence of pulsation period on the difference between frequencies of component waves.

 .. sagecellserver::

-    sage: # Controlling the frequency of second wave
     sage: @interact
     sage: def _(t0=slider(0, 10, 0.01, label="$t_0$"),
     ....:       omega2=slider(10, 12, 0.01, label="$\omega_2$")):